On this page, answers to questions about:

 Will students be granted access to their course materials should they have to self-isolate?

 For most instructors in most courses, their plans for accommodation due to students self-isolating will be similar to the accommodation that would be provided to students who have to miss some classes due to illness, family emergency, etc. Waterloo instructors routinely show compassion and provide means for such students to succeed in their courses when these events beyond their control happen to them.

 What’s happening with co-op in light of COVID-19?

 We know that the current economic climate has presented unique challenges for both students and employers.
 To address that, we’ve developed flexible pathways to help you complete your work terms in light of COVID-19.

-- Pease visit the webpages below on the co-op website for more details about how the co-op process and requirements have been altered to make it easier for you to find work and maintain your credits during the pandemic:
+- Please visit the Co-op work term updates due to COVID-19 page for more details about how the co-op process and requirements have been altered to make it easier for you to find work and maintain your credits during the pandemic.

 If you have questions about your specific situation, please reach out to your co-op advisor.

 Despite the pandemic, more than 23,000 students have secured co-op work terms in 2021.

 Strong relationships with our global network of 7,100 employers and alumni have helped us to find more opportunities in organizations that already hire students as well as with new employers.